-They provide the travel industry with a clear marker to identify and support sustainable practice, and create a platform for destinations to promote their whale related culture, heritage and biodiversity.
+For the travel industry, Whale Heritage Sites provide a clear marker to help identify and support sustainable practices and create a platform for communities to engage with marine culture, heritage and biodiversity.

-Whale Heritage Sites will give tourists a clear way to select responsible whale and dolphin watching holiday destinations, encouraging them to experience these incredible animals in their natural habitat in a sustainable and responsible way.
+For tourists, it provides a transparent and easy way to select responsible whale and dolphin watching holiday destinations and encourage them to experience these incredible animals in their natural habitat, in a sustainable and respectful way.